Ryan Thomas is a university student with extensive interest and research into European, Indian, and Chinese history.

-Demography is the statistical study of human populations; their growth, decline, and changes of composition through time and space.
+Demography is the statistical study of human populations: their growth, decline, and changes of composition through time and space.
 Every population and every society is affected by demographic considerations, but few have the same level of depth and import as those of Europe.
 From history to the present day, Europe provides a broad variety of examples for study that provide insight to understanding their history, present economic trends, and cultural dynamics.
 Demography helps predict future European trends and world position with other industrialized societies.

 An overview of European population trends reveals that by 2013, the population will peak at 526 million people from the 507 million of today.
-However, by 2060 population is expected to decline to 523 million.
+However, by 2060 population, is expected to decline to 523 million.
 This will, of course, vary by nation.
-For example, Germany’s population is expected to drop whereas the United Kingdom and France could become the most populous of the European nations.
+For example, Germany’s population is expected to drop, whereas the United Kingdom and France could become the most populous of the European nations.
 Overall, the EU’s share of global population is projected to decline from 7.2% to 5% by 2060.

 - Historical analysis, with particular emphasis of the French demographic model in the 19th century as it compares to trends in Europe today;

 Obviously, historical European demographics could fill many volumes.
 For the purpose of this paper, however, I would like to focus on its development following the industrial revolution and specifically, France, as a comparison to the trends of today.